← slugmint tool

 voiddo slugmint — use when

-• Your title contains Cyrillic, Greek, Hebrew, Arabic, or CJK characters that need transliteration
+• Your title contains Cyrillic, Greek, Hebrew, or Arabic characters that need transliteration

 • You want a zero-dependency npm package (@v0idd0/slugmint) for your Node.js project